codsen/codsen/packages/is-media-descriptor/README.md

 The `fix` key is either `null` or has value — plain object — with key `ranges`.
 ESLint uses singular, `range`, EMLint uses `ranges`, plural, because EMLint uses Ranges notation — where ESLint marks "to add" thing separately, EMLint puts it as the third element in ranges array.

-Ranges as key above and in general are always either `null` or array of arrays.
+Ranges are always either `null` or array of arrays.

 EMLint and ranges arrays here follow Ranges notation and [all Ranges packages](https://gitlab.com/codsen/codsen#-range-libraries) can be used to process them — [merging](https://gitlab.com/codsen/codsen/tree/master/packages/ranges-merge/), [inverting](https://gitlab.com/codsen/codsen/tree/master/packages/ranges-invert/), [resolving/applying](https://gitlab.com/codsen/codsen/tree/master/packages/ranges-apply/) and so on.